Azure/aksArc/eval/steps/2b_DeployAKSHCI_PS.md

 # For an Interactive Login with a user account:
 Set-AksHciRegistration -SubscriptionId $sub -ResourceGroupName $rg

-# For a device login or are running in a headless shell, again with a user account:
+# For a device login or if you are running in a headless shell, again with a user account:
 Set-AksHciRegistration -SubscriptionId $sub -ResourceGroupName $rg -UseDeviceAuthentication

 # To use your Service Principal, first enter your Service Principal credentials (app ID, secret) then set the registration